 I was born in Budapest and grew up in Eastern Europe.
 After my studies in England, I travelled, worked and lived in many places in Europe and Asia.
-I am an economist with a focus on development issues and public policy.

 During my work I learned to appreciate the power of photos, and photography has become my second profession.
 An image or a photo essay depicting the dire situation of homeless people, migrant workers or highlighting gender inequality rallies much more public support for change than a lengthy research report on the topic.
 I spend much time with exploring neighborhoods to see where and how people live and work, and to talk to them to understand their stories before taking photos.
-Also, I often wonder in markets, railway stations and other public places where human activity unfolds to capture moments of drama, humor and humanity in our fast-paced life.
+Also, I often wander in markets, railway stations and other public places where human activity unfolds to capture moments of drama, humor and humanity in our fast-paced life.
 Telling stories through pictures is my passion.

 I am based in Budapest and Bangkok, and I regularly travel for photography around Southeast Asia - the region I know the best.